• Menu

 What can I see at the Royal BC Museum?

 The Royal BC Museum is dedicated to preserving and sharing the human and natural history of the province.
-When you visit the museum, you can expect to see a variety of permanent and temporary exhibits and collections exploring the history of British Columbia in the Becoming BC Gallery.
+When you visit the museum, you can expect to see a variety of permanent and temporary exhibits and collections exploring the history of British Columbia.

 Are guided tours available at Victoria museums and galleries?